FLwolfy/Pay-To-Teleport/README.md

 ## Credits

 This mod is inspired by early economy-style teleport plugins.
 The request logic references the **Teleport Command** mod.
+The waypoint logic references the **Beacon Waypoint** mod.
 Developed using Fabric API and fully compatible with vanilla saves.
 Feel free to submit issues or pull requests on GitHub to improve configuration and calculation algorithms.